MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-web.md

 The new Teams web client supports the same features as the classic Teams web client except:

 - Tenant switching (coming soon)
 - The new Teams web client offers near feature parity with the new Desktop client thanks to a new, cross-client infrastructure.

-The following notable features, however, aren't available on new Teams or classic Teams clients: - Simultaneous availability and notifications across multiple accounts and tenants - Popout windows for chat and channel content - Avatars and video background effects, except for background blur
+The following notable features aren't available on new Teams or classic Teams clients:

+- Simultaneous availability and notifications across multiple accounts and tenants
+- Popout windows for chat and channel content
+- Avatars and video background effects, except for background blur

 ## Enhancements in new Teams